shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 </TabItem>
 </Tabs>

-### Step 3 - Requirements
+### Step 3 - Install Python Packages

-For this tutorial, we don't have any [environment variables](../reference/requirements/environment-variables.md) to set up or [external package dependencies](../reference/requirements/external-package-dependencies.md) to install.
+For this tutorial, we don't have any [environment variables](../reference/requirements/environment-variables.md) to set up.
 However, we do need to install Pandas for our code to run.

-1. Find the **Python Packages** drop down in your vessel's settings and click on it to show the package installer.
+1. Find the **Python Packages** panel in your Vessel's settings and click on it to show the package installer.
 2. Click the **Add Python Package** button.
 3. In the **Name** field, enter Pandas.
 4. In the **Version** field, enter >1.0.0